-Summary of improvements for 2020
+Summary of improvements for 2021

 This document does not attempt to describe all relevant detail in processing data for use in the stock assessment, MSE and harvest policy analyses.
 It is intended to provide an overview of what might be considered current IPHC 'best practices', relying on previous documents to identify the development of sources and methods.
-Important changes or additions are noted each year; for 2020 these included:
+Important changes or additions are noted each year; for 2021 these included:

-- Sex-specific age composition data from the recreational fishery in IPHC Regulatory Area 3A - Sex ratio information from the 2019 directed commercial Pacific halibut fishery landings. - Standard updating of preliminary values from 2019 including mortality estimates, commercial logbooks and commercial age distributions. - All current-year data available as of 31 October 2020.
+- Standard updating of preliminary values from 2020 including mortality estimates, commercial logbooks and commercial age distributions. - Inclusion of all current-year data available as of 31 October 2021.